angelob120/Stellar_Accounting/README.md

 ## Live Demo:

-You can view a live demo of the website (if deployed) by following this link: [Link to your deployed website (optional)]
+You can view a live demo of the website (if deployed) by following this link: [https://angelob120.github.io/Stellar_Accounting/ (optional)]

 ## About the Website: